-As noted earlier, WELL returned to the DPP on 1 April 2021 after its CPP expired on 31 March 2021.
-The DPP is the price path that most other price-quality regulated EDBs operate under.
 WELL regularly reviews which regulatory model is most appropriate, balancing the low-cost simplicity of the DPP against the ability to fund large capital programmes under a CPP.

 Funding for innovation projects is available from Government initiatives such as the Low Emission Transport Fund (LETF).
 There is also an allowance of 0.1% of allowable revenue included in DPP3 for the part-funding of projects to develop or deploy new technologies that reduce cost or increase quality for customers.
-It is expected that application mechanisms under Part 4 Clause 54Q of the Commerce Act 1986 could be exercised around energy efficiency by making particular new technology investments affordable under current allowances for traditional network operation and maintenance.
+It is expected that application mechanisms under Clause 54Q of Part 4 of the Commerce Act 1986 could be exercised around energy efficiency by making particular new technology investments affordable under current allowances for traditional network operation and maintenance.